 “Where there is great power there is great responsibility,” Winston Churchill 1906

-In meeting challenges artificial intelligence presents, a structured enterprise approach isolating the most critical risks, controls for development/implementation of solutions and strategy that prioritizes risks based on model transparency, complexity, and the nature of the human interface.
+In meeting the challenges that artificial intelligence presents, a structured enterprise approach that isolates the most critical risks, controls for the development/implementation of solutions, and strategizes to prioritize risks based on model transparency, complexity, and the nature of the human interface, is whole-heartedly advised in order to achieve success.